-It’s time to recognise that the balcony is prime space in the home.
+It’s time to recognise that the balcony is a prime space in the home.
 With some imagination, it can be transformed into your little escape – even if it is little!

 So you’ve seen countless pretty ideas online that just won’t do for the tiny ledge outside your home that you call a balcony.
 The solution?
 Scale i.e. scale down.